Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Strategy.md

     }
     ```

----

-???+ example "Spring Boot Example"
+??? example "Spring Boot Example"

-    In a **Spring Boot** application, the Strategy Pattern can be applied by injecting different strategy implementations using **Spring’s dependency injection**.
+    In a Spring Boot application, the Strategy Pattern can be applied by injecting different strategy implementations using Spring’s dependency injection.

-    Let's build a simple **notification service** where the user can choose between sending notifications via **Email or SMS**.
+    Let's build a simple notification service where the user can choose between sending notifications via Email or SMS.

     ```java title="Create the Strategy Interface"
     // NotificationStrategy.java